 In a nutshell, a pudding uses suet pastry and is steamed while a pie uses the same filling with a shortcrust (traditional pie crust) pastry that is baked.

-Steak and Kidney pudding is one of the most popular British comfort foods and “pub grub” that was actually born in France and Belgium.
-In the U.K., these puddings can be purchased in supermarkets in tins (Fray Bentos being the most popular brand).
+Steak and Kidney pudding is a very old dish born in the 1800’s.
+It is one of the most popular British comfort foods and “pub grub” that can be purchased in supermarkets in tins (Fray Bentos being the most popular brand).
 But of course, homemade is always best.

 Suet pastry is an old fashioned British pastry that’s perfect for steaming.
 What exactly suet?
 It is the beef fat from around the beef kidneys.
 A good substitute would be either lard, beef tallow (a rendered form of beef fat) or vegetable shortening.
 Suet is different in texture than lard or shortening, but can be prepared the same way.
 Details are in the recipe.